 Historically, salt has been used to preserve foods, so having the correct level of salt will ensure the tomatoes are preserved correctly.
 The brine will taste quite salty, but don’t worry, tomatoes love salt and it will mellow and combine together perfectly.
 Black currant or horseradish leaves are optional, but I always add in the currant leaf, as I can’t find fresh horseradish here in Perth.
 Also it’s very important to use salt with no additives, without anti-caking agents or added iodine.
 Just use 100% pure salt.
 It’s an acquired taste, but all fermented foods are.

-I love to eat Fermented Pickled Tomatoes as a condiment with Plov or Palava, with potatoes, or even just on the table with whatever I’m eating!
+I love to eat Fermented Tomatoes as a condiment with Plov, with potatoes, or even just on the table with whatever I’m eating!
 Bon Appetit! Приятного аппетита!

 - tomatoes - enough to fill your jar

 - bunch of dill - best with dill flower if available